Adventure Gear Manufacturer to Invest $1 Million in Old Fort

 A performance-based grant of $210,000 from the One North Carolina Fund will help facilitate Triple Aught Design’s expansion to North Carolina.
 The One NC Fund provides financial assistance to local governments to help attract economic investment and to create jobs.
 Companies receive no money upfront and must meet job creation and capital investment targets to qualify for payment.
 All One NC grants require a matching grant from local governments and any award is contingent upon that condition being met.

 Earlier this week, Governor Cooper proclaimed this week North Carolina Manufacturing Week.
-With more than 470,000 manufacturing employees across the state, North Carolina has the largest manufacturing workforce in the Southeast and ninth largest in the nation.
+With more than 475,000 manufacturing employees across the state, North Carolina has the largest manufacturing workforce in the Southeast and ninth largest in the nation.
 At $100.1 billion, manufacturing accounts for 17% of North Carolina’s economic output.
-Manufacturing Week also celebrated an additional 339 manufacturing jobs with announcements in Beaufort County on Tuesday and Rockingham County on Wednesday.
+Manufacturing Week also celebrated an additional 339 manufacturing jobs with announcements in Beaufort County on Tuesday and 300 jobs in Rockingham County on Wednesday.

 In addition to the North Carolina Department of Commerce and the Economic Development Partnership of North Carolina, other key partners in the project include the North Carolina Community College System, McDowell Technical Community College, McDowell County, McDowell Economic Development Association, Inc., and the Town of Old Fort.